tvbarthel/BlurDialogFragment/README.md

 =======
 Since ScriptIntrinsicBlur seems to doens't work with RGB_565 Bitmap (used to reduce by half Bitmap allocation) I keep thinking about using RenderScript for applying blur effect.

-Find more information on the [original thread](http://trickyandroid.com/advanced-blurring-techniques/#comment-1557039595)
+Find more information on the [memory trace](http://tvbarthel.github.io/blur-dialog-fragment.html) and on the [execution time](http://trickyandroid.com/advanced-blurring-techniques/#comment-1557039595).